 All sessions will be held from 3:00-4:00 pm on Sundays unless otherwise indicated:

-- A 6-week commitment with limited absences.
+- A 9-week commitment with limited absences.
 Your Champions look forward to seeing you!

-- Mandatory Volunteer Training – date and time to be announced.
+- Attend Volunteer Training (new volunteers only) – date and time to be announced.

 For more information about the CalSouth Top Soccer Program: